What can help you to cope with COPD?

 Photo of an elderly man fishing with his granddaughter

-The impact of on quality of life mainly depends on the stage of the disease.
-Some people can cope with the disease fairly well for a long time, and know what to do if their symptoms suddenly get worse.
+The impact of COPD on quality of life depends on the stage of the disease.
+Some people can cope well with the disease for a long time, and know what to do if their symptoms suddenly get worse.
 For others, is a burden that really affects their quality of life.
-They may come to rely on other people.
+They then rely on other people.
 The disease is often experienced as a series of ups and downs, with good days and bad days.

 What are the signs of early-stage COPD?